Skip to content

 The “resort” has a small shopping village with retail outlets selling souvenirs, snacks and clothing and has attractions such as 4D film showings and even a small farm.

-If you want a photograph with the iconic sign, you will need to queue up and pay £10 for a picture with the sign, which contributes to the area’s upkeep.
+If you want a photograph with the iconic sign, you will need to queue up and pay £10 which contributes to the area’s upkeep.

 Lands’ End did do well with vegan options, which was a pleasant surprise, vegan ice cream, and vegan pasties, which we thoroughly enjoyed whilst sitting on a rock enjoying the views!